Vincenzo De Liguori

-Vincenzo De Liguori (born 5 October 1979) is an Italian professional footballer who played in Serie B for Nocerina.
+Vincenzo De Liguori (born 5 October 1979) is an Italian former professional footballer.

 Biography

 Juve Stabia

 Born in Naples, Campania, De Liguori made his professional debut in round 32 of 1996–97 Serie C1 for Campania team Juve Stabia.

 Ancona

 In August 2000 De Liguori was signed by Serie B club Ancona.
 In October he returned to Serie C1 for Viterbese.

 Taranto

 He was signed by Taranto Calcio in temporary deal in 2001.
 The contract was turned to co-ownership deal circa 2002.
 In June 2003 Taranto acquired De Liguori outright from Ancona.
 He also spent a season with Campania team FC Sporting Benevento in 2004–05 Serie C1, after Taranto relegated to Serie C2 in 2004 due to bankruptcy.
 De Liguori returned to Taranto (now as Taranto Sport) in 2005 as free agent, after the bankruptcy of Benevento.
 De Liguori won promotion playoffs with Taranto in 2006, brought the club back to Serie C1.
 In January 2008 De Liguori was signed by the Campania club again, now run as Benevento Calcio S.p.A.